Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 Since you will be coming from Salzburg, where you have probably learned about salt (salt has been Salzburg’s primary industry for centuries), your visit to the Berchtesgaden Salt Mine shall be a chance to learn more about how salt was extracted in the region.

 Finally, Berchtesgaden is surrounded by stunning lakes that are an absolute must-see for nature lovers.

 Pristine, picturesque, and truly magical — that’s how I would describe them.
 One of Berchtesgaden’s lakes, Konigssee, even has a charming church in the middle that looks like something straight out of a fairy tale.
 Trust me, when you visit, you’ll be left speechless by its beauty.

 Do these make you feel excited?

-In my case, it’s always!
+Salzburg is a great destination to visit year-round.
+Berchtesgaden has close proximity to Salzburg.
 Both are true, but it doesn’t necessarily mean that Berchtesgaden is also worth visiting at any time of the year.

 The best time to visit Berchtesgaden from Salzburg is during the non-winter months, when the weather is ideal for sightseeing and most tourist attractions are open.

+So, is Berchtesgaden worth visiting during summer, warmer, dry months?
+Not always.
+You should consider the weather, especially if you want to go to the mountains or Eagle’s Nest.
 If the weather is bad, you might not be able to see any view because of the fog, and the cable cars or buses to the mountains might not run for some safety reasons.

 In case you really want to see Berchtesgaden, it’ll be a good idea to have a flexible itinerary and a backup plan in case you can’t go on the day you planned.
+Monitor the weather forecast and the live webcam feed, which displays the current weather conditions in the mountains.
+The link to live broadcast can be found in the resources section of this post.

 Festivals and cultural events are a great way to create lasting memories while traveling.
 They offer a unique and fun way to discover the culture of a place.